 Barack Obama Biography

-Barack Obama is the 44th president of the United States from 2009-2017.
+Barack Obama served as president of the United States from 2009-2017.
 He was the 44th U.S. president and the first African-American president in American history.

 Obama earned an undergraduate degree from Columbia University in 1983 and a law degree from Harvard in 1991.
 He then joined the Chicago law firm of Miner, Barnhill & Galland, which specialized in civil rights legislation.
 He also taught constitutional law for 12 years at the University of Chicago.
 Barack Obama was elected to the Illinois Senate in 1996, and then to the U.S. Senate in 2004, beating Republican candidate Alan Keyes.